 You can see many houseboats lined in the water below and the simple way of life of the villagers. 🧐 It has a beautiful view with a mountain backdrop, and the white rain clouds will closely follow behind you.
 So it's the perfect time to take pictures of the scenery.

-Rantee River Bridge is also a good resting point during the ascent and descent of the steep mountain as both the driver and the car work hard for a long time 👨🎓 If you come to Sangkhlaburi, try not to miss this uncommon tourist attraction also for a beautiful view and cool atmosphere.
-It is also one of the most beautiful sunset viewing spots, and it is a place where tourists stop to take photos of rivers and peaks, gorgeous in the area of Sangkhlaburi.🧐
+Rantee River Bridge is also a good resting point during the ascent and descent of the steep mountain as both the driver and the car work hard for a long time 👨🎓 If you come to Sangkhlaburi, try not to miss this unique tourist attraction also for a beautiful view and cool atmosphere.
+It is also one of the best and most beautiful sunset viewing spots, and it is a place where tourists stop to take photos of rivers and peaks, gorgeous in the area of Sangkhlaburi.🧐

 Built in just 6 days by 500 residents of the Sangkhlaburi district of Thailand, this awesome Bamboo Bridge now spans the Songkalia River 📜